 Bullying can happen online

-Online bullying is when someone uses any sort of technology to bully you.
+Online bullying, also known as ‘cyber-bullying’, is when someone uses any sort of technology to bully you.
 This could be someone sending you nasty messages, posting mean photos of you, or saying horrible things about you online.

 It doesn’t matter where bullying is taking place, it is still something that can impact and hurt you.